 Here is how the AMC does a self-assessment of risk –

-The needle of the riskometer points to ‘moderately high’, meaning that the Kotak Smallcap fund is risky.
+The needle of the riskometer points to ‘very high’, meaning that the Kotak Smallcap fund is risky.
 The text next to the riskometer reiterates this.
 Now, agreed this is a risky fund, but that should not stop you from investing in risky funds.

 Remember, the antidote for ‘risk’ in the mutual fund world is ‘time’; hence the longer you stay invested in a mutual fund, the safer it gets.